 2) Preventing Your Money From Supporting Candidates Without Your Consent

 The Restore Democracy Amendment will also protect you from having your money used for political purposes without your consent.
 Corporations and unions should not be able to use your money to support a specific political candidate unless that’s the reason you gave them your money in the first place.
+Just because you buy stock in Apple, does not necessarily mean you support the company’s political views and want them to use your money to support a specific Congressional candidate.
+Similarly, just because you may pay union dues does not mean you want those dues supporting a candidate in the upcoming primary election.
 The Restore Democracy Amendment will ensure that corporations and unions can only use money to support or oppose political candidates if that is why the money was given to them.

-The Restore Democracy Amendment would not prevent corporate entities and unions from making independent expenditures for or against a candidate from a separate segregated fund–one in which the money is obtained with explicit consent of the donor–but such funds do not pose the kind of threat to our democracy that general treasury funds do.
+To be clear, the Restore Democracy Amendment would not prevent corporate entities and unions from making independent expenditures for or against a candidate from a separate segregated fund–one in which the money is obtained with explicit consent of the donor to be used for political advocacy–but such funds do not pose the kind of threat to our democracy that general treasury funds do.
 Furthermore, Congress and the States would be free to impose additional restrictions on separate segregated funds as they see fit.

 Shifting Power Back to We The People